 Grenada is sometimes known as the Spice Island because cinnamon, cloves, ginger, mace and nutmeg are all important exports.
 This offers great opportunity for the 5 star hotels to add flair and flavour to their many exquisite dishes.

-Grenada holidays affords the visitor the chance to wander the French and English colonial capital, St George’s, which is widely regarded as being one of the prettiest places in the Caribbean, with its steep streets, pastel coloured 19th century Creole houses and quaint, horseshoe-shaped harbour.
+Grenada holidays offer the visitor the chance to wander the French and English colonial capital, St George’s, which is widely regarded as being one of the prettiest places in the Caribbean, with its steep streets, pastel coloured 19th century Creole houses and quaint, horseshoe-shaped harbour.

 Grand Etang National Park contains a lake which is is a sub-marine volcano that is extinct.
 The park is also a great starting point for adventures and eco-tours on foot or mountain bike into Grenada’s mountainous interior of lush rainforests and waterfalls.

 The indented coastline with protected bays, secluded beaches and little-visited islands like Carriacou, can also be explored by boat.
 For the sporty, deep-sea fishing, kayaking and snorkelling are also generally on offer at many of the beach resorts and hotels.

 Whatever is chosen to do, a visit to Grenada will certainly add a little spice to guests lives.